Subscribe

 Can my dog eat eggs every day?

 Provided your dog doesn’t have any conditions that prevent them from consuming eggs, they can safely eat an egg every day.
-As a general rule of thumb, they shouldn’t have more than one egg per day.
+More than one egg may lead to weight gain due to the extra calories from protein.

 Can I put eggs in my dog’s food?